wp-plugins/run-this/README.txt

 == Release Notes ==

-* This plugin uses flXHR (http://flxhr.flensed.com/) to send the code source accross to a different domain. flXHR is included in the plugin archive
+* This plugin uses CORS (http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) to send the code source accross to a different domain.

 * This plugin uses jQuery, which is also included in the plugin archive